About Sara Czerny

 Products I use

 • I currently paint with a mixed brand palette that I created after much deliberation, from highest quality single pigmented colours of my choosing.
-It consists of paints from Sennelier, Rembrandt, Winsor & Newton and MaimeriBlu.
+It consists of paints from Winsor and Newton, Sennelier, Daniel Smith, Schmincke, Royal Talens’ Rembrandt line, and MaimeriBlu.